 Landlords owe it to themselves to maximize the amount of rental income they earn from their rental properties.
 That's just good business.
-And the best way to do that is to provide added value, convenience and services for which your tenants are actually willing to pay.
-Industry insiders call this "ancillary income," and it could be an important boost to your rental profit margin!
+The best way to do that is to provide added value, convenience, and services for which your tenants are actually willing to pay.
+Industry insiders call this "ancillary income," and it could be an important boost to your rental profit margin.

 Modern steel building construction has become very cost-effective, and may be just the ticket.
 You can depreciate these buildings over time, even as you collect the rent.
 So with low building costs, depreciation and solid demand, you could be cash-flow positive within a year.